 These are the minimum requirements set by the university.
 Each fraternity or sorority has its own policies regarding membership, and many groups have higher requirements.

-Please note: The Office of Fraternity and Sorority Programs does not make exceptions to the guidelines regarding hours earned or grade point average.
+Please note: The Office of Fraternity and Sorority Programs does not make exceptions to the requirements to join a Greek organization.
 First year students who withdraw from a course and earn fewer than 12 hours will not be allowed to participate in recruitment or intake.
 Any issues of academic discrepancies (incomplete courses, contested grades, questions of transfer credit, etc.) must be resolved before recruitment or intake begins.
 Students should consult the recruitment/intake guidelines for the type of organization they hope to join to find the deadlines for resolving academic discrepancies.

 The University does not allow students to join a fraternity or sorority that we do not recognize.
 Unrecognized fraternities and sororities are not held to the University or governing council standards that govern their behavior.
 They operate without the oversight, training, and education provided by staff in the Office of Fraternity and Sorority Programs.